-- 1. A freshman may progress to the sophomore status after satisfactory fulfillment of all freshman requirements. - 1.1 A freshman must satisfactorily fulfill PNSG 1108 Basic Nursing course requirements. - 1.1.1 A freshman must achieve a "C" (77%) in the theory and an "S" (Satisfactory) nursing skills laboratory component of Basic Nursing in order to progress to Basic Nursing clinical component. - 1.1.2 A freshman may progress to PNSG 1407 Medical Surgical Nursing I, PNSG 1501 Gerontological Nursing, and PNSG 1601 Mental Health Nursing After satisfactory fulfillment of PNSG 1108 Basic Nursing course requirements. - 1.2 A freshman must be enrolled in PNSG 1204 Pharmacology I. Student may be enrolled in Anatomy & Physiology II & lab during Semester I if not completed prior to entry into the program.
-Anatomy & Physiology II must be completed with a "C" or higher prior to progression to Semester II.
+- 1. A freshman may progress to the sophomore status after satisfactory fulfillment of all freshman requirements. - 1.1 A freshman must satisfactory fulfill PNSG 1111 Basic Nursing course requirements. - 1.1.1 A freshman must achieve a "C" (77%) in the theory and an "S" (Satisfactory) nursing skills laboratory component of Basic Nursing in order to progress to Basic Nursing clinical component. - 1.1.2 A freshman may progress to PNSG 1408 Medical Surgical Nursing I, PNSG 1501 Gerontological Nursing, and PNSG 1601 Mental Health Nursing after satisfactory fulfillment of PNSG 1111 Basic Nursing course requirements. - 1.2 A freshman must be enrolled in PNSG 1204 Pharmacology I, PNSG 1303 Anatomy and Physiology and General Education and Science Nutrition course.